|

 Hans

-Wolf in the nineteen sixties.
+Wolf in the nineteen seventies.
 Images submitted by Monte Jacobson,

 courtesy The Seattle Opera.